 Our very first vintage of Pinot Noir was 2013, for which we used a blend of two different clones, Dijon and Pommard.
 We ended up liking the Pommard a little better, and the 2014 vintage and on are single clone.

 We are currently sold out of Pinot Noir.

-2015 SANTA CRUZ MOUNTAINS PINOT NOIR: Scheduled for Bottling, February 2017
+2015 SANTA CRUZ MOUNTAINS PINOT NOIR: In the bottle, awaiting release Spring 2017

 Our Zinfandel grapes are sourced from a small, family-owned vineyard located in the acclaimed Templeton Gap sub-appellation of Paso Robles.
 The head-trained forty-five year old vines are now cultivated by third generation growers, and are strictly dry-farmed.
 This results in a smaller, but more intense, crop.

 13.6% Alcohol by Volume